drscotthawley/flow-matching-flowers/README.md

 This is mostly code adapted by @drscotthawley from [Tadao Yamaoka's CIFAR10 Example](https://tadaoyamaoka.hatenablog.com/entry/2024/10/09/232749).
 As of now, this repo is purely an academic self-education exercise.

-This repo was created to share progress and solicit feedback, advice, comments, etc. for improving such a code.
+This repo was created to share progress and solicit feedback, advice, comments, etc. for improving such a code for examples beyond 2D dots and tiny images, e.g. I'm having trouble with 128x128 images.
 Please use the [Discussions](https://github.com/drscotthawley/flow-matching-flowers/discussions) feature to do so, and thank you!